DevChrisL/CyberpunkClock/README.md

 1. **Rainmeter** - [Download Rainmeter](https://www.rainmeter.net/)
 3. **Fonts**:
    - [DS-Digital Font](https://www.dafont.com/ds-digital.font) - Used for the digital clock and numeric displays.
+   - [Rajdhani Font](https://github.com/itfoundry/rajdhani) - Used for text elements in the background.

 Make sure to install these fonts to get the intended visual style!